ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 1. Navigate to the app directory
 2. Run "java -jar $JARNAME -apk $PATH\_TO\_APK
-  1. $JARNAME at this time is "AndroidAnalysisEngine-1.0.0-SNAPSHOT.jar"
+  1. $JARNAME at this time is "CAA-1.0.0.jar"
   2. $PATH\_TO\_APK may include anywhere on the system running the app
 3. Wait a while (coffee time!)
-4. Once the app in finished, the results will be under "results" in the same directory
+4. Once the app in finished, the results will be under "results" in the same directory, named "$APK_FILENAME.jpfout.txt"

 * A good small test APK may be found [here](https://github.com/stephanenicolas/RoboDemo/robodemo-sample-1.0.1.apk/qr_code).